lukaszcz/infinitary-confluence/README.md

    meaningless terms.

 All basic definitions are in [defs.v](defs.v).
 The main results are in [main.v](main.v).
-Tested with Coq 8.7.1 and Coq 8.8.1.
+Tested with Coq 8.7.1, Coq 8.8.1 and Coq 8.9.
 The compilation may take around 5-10 minutes.